xKDR/Survey.jl/docs/src/index.md

 # Survey

 This package is used to study complex survey data.
-It aims to provide an efficient computing framework for survey analysis, and be a faster alternative to the `survey` package ecosystem in R developed by Prof Thomas Lumley[^1].
+It aims to provide an efficient computing framework for survey analysis, and be a faster alternative to the `survey` package[^12] ecosystem in R developed by Prof Thomas Lumley[^1].

 Surveys are a standard tool for empirical research in social and behavioral sciences, and also widely used by governments and businesses alike.
 In order to get a better representation or more precise estimates, complex surveys use sophisticated sampling techniques like clustering, stratification, unequal probability selection or a combination of these.
 Computing population estimates from a survey with corresponding standard errors requires several corrections, weights calibrations and adjustments, wherein stems the need for a "survey" package which automatically applies these mathematical techniques.

 Several software tools are available to study complex surveys[^10].
-The R[^12] package is a widely used open-source package.
+The R package is a widely used open-source package.

 ## Why a package for survey analysis in Julia?